asmjit/asmjit/README.md

   a.movdqu(x86::ptr(dst), x86::xmm0);     // Store the result to [dst].
   a.ret();                                // Return from function.

+  // Even when we didn't use multiple sections AsmJit could insert one section
+  // called '.addrtab' (address table section), which would be filled by data
+  // required by relocations (absolute jumps and calls).
+You can omit this code
+  // if you are 100% sure your code doesn't contain multiple sections and
+  // such relocations.
+You can use `CodeHolder::hasAddressTable()` to verify
+  // whether the address table section does exist. code.flatten();
+  code.resolveUnresolvedLinks();

   // After the code was generated it can be relocated manually to any memory
   // location, however, we need to know it's size before we perform memory
-  // allocation.
-CodeHolder's `codeSize()` returns the worst estimated
+  // allocation. `CodeHolder::codeSize()` returns the worst estimated code
-  // code-size (the biggest possible) in case that relocations are not
+  // size in case that relocations are not possible without trampolines (in
-  // possible without trampolines (in that case some extra code at the end
+  // that case some extra code at the end of the current code buffer is
-  // of the current code buffer is generated during relocation). size_t size = code.codeSize();
+  // generated during relocation). size_t estimatedSize = code.codeSize();

-  // Instead of rolling our own virtual memory allocator we can use the one
+  // Instead of rolling up our own memory allocator we can use the one AsmJit
-  // AsmJit uses.
-It's decoupled so you don't need to use Runtime for that.
+  // provides.
+It's decoupled so you don't need to use `JitRuntime` for that.
   JitAllocator allocator;

-  void* p = allocator.alloc(size);        // Allocate a virtual memory (executable). if (!p) return 0;                       // Handle a possible out-of-memory case.
+  // Allocate an executable virtual memory and handle a possible failure. void* p = allocator.alloc(estimatedSize);
+  if (!p) return 0;

+  // Now relocate the code to the address provided by the memory allocator.
+  // Please note that this DOESN'T COPY anything to `p`.
+This function will
-  size_t realSize = code.relocate(p);     // Relocate & store the output in 'p'.
+  // store the address in CodeInfo and use relocation entries to patch the
+  // existing code in all sections to respect the base address provided. code.relocateToBase((uint64_t)p);

+  // This is purely optional.
+There are cases in which the relocation can
+  // omit unneeded data, which would shrink the size of address table.
+If
+  // that happened the `codeSize` returned after `relocateToBase()` would
+  // be smaller than the originally `estimatedSize`. size_t codeSize = code.codeSize();

+  // This will copy code from all sections to `p`.
+Iterating over all
+  // sections and calling `memcpy()` would work as well, however, this
+  // function supports additional options that can be used to also zero
+  // pad sections' virtual size, etc.
+  //
+  // With some additional features, copyFlattenData() does roughly this:
+  //   for (SectionEntry* section : code.sectionEntries())
+  //     memcpy((uint8_t*)p + section->offset(),
+  //            section->data(),
+  //            section->bufferSize());
+  code.copyFlattenedData(p, codeSize, CodeHolder::kCopyWithPadding);

   // Execute the generated function. int inA[4] = { 4, 3, 2, 1 };